ircv3/ircv3-specifications/extensions/sts.md

 Fixed expiry times will involve a dynamic `duration` value being calculated on each connection attempt.

-Server implementers should be aware that fixed expiry times may not be precisely guaranteed in the case where clients reschedule policy expiry on disconnect.
+Server implementers should be aware that fixed expiry times might not be precisely guaranteed in the case where clients reschedule policy expiry on disconnect.

 Which approach to take will depend on a number of considerations.
-For example, a server may wish their STS Policy to expire at the same time as their hostname certificate.
+For example, a server might wish their STS Policy to expire at the same time as their hostname certificate.
-Alternatively, a server may wish their STS policy to last for as long as possible.
+Alternatively, a server might wish their STS policy to last for as long as possible.

 Server implementations should consider using a value of `duration=0` in their example configurations.
 This will require server administrators to deliberately set an expiry